The Most Comprehensive

 A view of the movement showing extensive water damage.
 DESTROYED.

-The inside of the case back tells a story and shows the previous repairs this watch has received.
-According to the customer and the records displayed, this Chronosport UDT watch was last serviced by our primary competitor (now out of business) on September 23rd, 2015.
-Just short of 2 years later this watch was flooded and completely ruined when the customer went swimming with the watch.
+The inside of the case back tells a story, and shows the previous repairs this watch has received.
+According to the customer and the records displayed, this Chronosport UDT watch was last serviced on September 23rd, 2015 by our primary competitor.
+Just shy of 2 years later this watch was FLOODED and completely ruined when the customer went swimming with the watch.
 The watch flooded because the crown gasket and case tube had NOT been properly repaired/replaced during its prior service.
 Look at the second photo above, which shows the underside of the crown.
 Do you see how worn the exterior of the crown is?
 No way that wear occurred in less than 2 years.
 This means that our competitor chose NOT to require that the worn crown be replaced when he serviced it in 2015, and this decision put the ENTIRE watch at risk.
 FACT.
 The watch always 'wins' and the watch never 'lies.'
 In spite of this catastrophic damage, the customer sent his watch back to our competitor but (lucky for the customer) was told it COULD NOT BE REPAIRED ... at least not by the place that boldly proclaimed they were the 'official' repair center for Chronosport watches.

 This UDT being Precision Timed on a SWISS Witschi Watch Analyzer.